RedHatEMEA/ose-enablement/web-based-presentations/2015-emea-enablement-training/Installation/installation.md

 You will notice a combination of some RHUI channels enabled in addition to the CDN.
-Your EC2 image has already been registered with RHN through subscription-manager and the needed channels subscribed to via /etc/yum.repos.d/.  oo-install requires the following packages:
+Your EC2 image has already been registered with RHN through subscription-manager and the needed channels subscribed to via /etc/yum.repos.d/.  oo-install requires the following packages (on all systems):

     $ yum -y install ruby unzip curl ruby193-ruby yum-plugin-priorities